-Neurons.
-All the neurons within a single lobe share the same characteristics, but these characteristics can vary over a wide range of possible behaviors.
-Some aspects of the neurons' dynamics are simple parameters, while others are defined as expressions.
+3.2.1.
+Components All the neurons within a single lobe share the same characteristics, but these characteristics can vary over a wide range of possibilities.
+Some aspects of the neurons' dynamics are determined by simple scalar numeric parameters, while others are defined via relatively complex mathematical expressions.
 All of these factors are controlled genetically during the construction of a lobe.
-The parameters of a neuron are as follows:-
+The parameters of a neuron are as follows: